DerickWilliamson/life-up/README.md

 # life-up

 This is a Javascript Gym Exercise Project, Work in Progress.
-Initial material and inspiration provided by Javascript Mastery, then modified and inspired by projeccts like Fitocracy.
+Initial material and inspiration provided by Javascript Mastery, then modified and inspired by projects like Fitocracy.